Back to blog home

 Jump to:

-A duvet cover set typically includes a duvet cover and one or two pillowcases, depending on the size of the duvet cover.
+A duvet cover set typically includes a duvet cover to go on your quilt and one or two pillowcases, depending on the size of the duvet cover.
 Typically, a toddler and single set will include one matching pillow, and a double, king and super king will include two matching pillowcases.
 The pillowcases are usually for standard size pillows.

 Shop duvet cover sets.